 Research using serum and urine

-Another use of biochemical materials was in the Europe-wide collaborative project “EU-MASCARA” (see link below), which aims to improve diagnosis of cardiovascular disease (CVD) – a major cause of morbidity and mortality – and prediction of cardiovascular risk by analysing a panel of biomarkers in both serum and urine samples.
-EU-MASCARA is making use of a range of patient and population cohorts from different European regions, of which the Generation Scotland Scottish Family Health Study is one.
+Another use of biochemical materials was in the Europe-wide collaborative project “EU-MASCARA”, which aimed to improve diagnosis of cardiovascular disease (CVD) – a major cause of morbidity and mortality – and prediction of cardiovascular risk by analysing a panel of biomarkers in both serum and urine samples.
+EU-MASCARA has made use of a range of patient and population cohorts from different European regions, of which the Generation Scotland Scottish Family Health Study is one.
 The Generation Scotland resource is particularly well suited for assessment of risk prediction models in people where risk factors (such as smoking, obesity) may be present, but advanced CVD has not yet been diagnosed.
 The EU-MASCARA consortium is coordinated by the University of Glasgow and has received funding from the European Community’s Seventh Framework Programme.